 Oxford Hotel Dolls’ Tea

-Available only one day, December 8, 2019, any child who loves dolls and dance is sure to be thrilled to experience this classic tea party featuring tea, sandwiches, hot cocoa and treats.
+Available only one day, in December, any child who loves dolls and dance is sure to be thrilled to experience this classic tea party featuring tea, sandwiches, hot cocoa and treats.
 The highlight of the Dolls’ Tea Party is a whimsical ballet performance by the Arvada Dance Center.
 The children have an opportunity to meet the ballerinas and take photos with them after the show.

 Visit a Ski Mountain